pippim/pippim.github.io/index.md

 you can pick from for your website.
 Spend some time reviewing your options before committing to one.

-Initially the Pippim website used the Cayman Theme for a day.
+Initially the {{ site.title }} website used the Cayman Theme for a day.
 Then the Merlot Theme was used for a week and then it came back full circle to the Cayman Theme again.